Want to learn how to make vibrant Facebook video ads from your static image assets?

 - Benefit in Motion: A video with an emphasis on your products’ benefits.
 Start with a still, and add excitement by animating your product’s benefits with typography.
 Use short copy to make your video effective

 - Demo In Motion: A video with an emphasis on how your product works.
 For mobile games, you can screen capture gameplay and place it inside a phone.
 Not a mobile game?
 Show a demonstration of your product.

-Managing your user acquisition campaigns with the right approach is crucial, and these techniques will keep your acquisition team aligned to a formula for continuous, iterative success by producing great video ads.
+Managing your user acquisition campaigns with the right approach is crucial.
+These techniques will keep your acquisition team aligned to a formula for continuous, iterative success by producing great video ads.
 Creative is really the key to user acquisition profitability today.
 It might be time now to review how you’re driving your campaigns, the volume of video assets you’re using to grow, and make a change.